iadvize/documentation/docs/rest-api.md

 ### ~~Client~~ (deprecated)

-⚠️ **This resource is deprecated.** You should consider using our GraphQL API with the `client` resource
+⚠️ **This resource is deprecated.** You should consider using our GraphQL API with the `client` object

 #### List all clients